rockstor/rockstor-doc/disk_pool_ops.rst

 -------------

 A pool can be resized by adding more disks to it.
-Go to the Storage tab of the webui and click on *Pools* in the left sidebar to enter the *Pools* view.
+Go to the Storage tab of the web-ui and click on *Pools* in the left sidebar to enter the *Pools* view.
 In the displayed table of pools, click the pool to be resized to enter the pool detail view.
 Now, click on the **Resize** button and a popup form is displayed.
 Select disks to be added and submit the form.
 Upon success, pool's